AbhinavOmprakash/pretty-timeit/README.md

 ***Pretty timeit.***

 ## Why did I write this?
 timeit is a great module, but whenever I wanted to use it, I had to look up the syntax, and even after that it was tricky to get things working.
-So I wanted something that had the similar functionality of timeit but had an easier, and more intuitive syntax.
+So I wanted something that had similar functionality of timeit but had an easier, and more intuitive syntax.
 Under the hood, I take the same approach as timeit does-
 - Everything is imported once.
 - The garbage collector is disabled when the function is run.